slakshika2026/slakshika2026/README.md

-- 🌱 I’m currently learning MERN stack typescript and nextJS
+- 🌱 I’m currently learning MERN stack, Typescript and Nextjs
 - 👯 I’m looking to collaborate on web and mobile app development projects
 - 😄 Pronouns: Sandu
 - ⚡ Fun fact: A Pizza-Lover